mistio/mist-ce/README.md

 directory in addition to `docker-compose.yml` and is used to modify the configuration for development mode.

-The above instructions for running and managing Mist.io apply.
+The above instructions for running and managing Mist apply.